 Either way, they are all fantastic reads that I highly recommend to anyone after discovering mindfulness and eager to learn more.

 Heads up!
 Some of these links, mainly the Amazon ones, are affiliate links.
-This means at no extra cost to you, you support my work here at The Monk Life.
+If you use them to buy a book, you support my work and writing here on this website.
 And if you don't, well that's OK too.
 Just make sure you check out the books directly from Amazon or somewhere else.
 Trust me, they're worth it.

 Modern society does a fantastic job of pushing us into a continual state of stress and worry.
 This, to no one’s surprise, has serious consequences on our physical and mental well-being.
 Dan Harris masterfully shares the story of his own life and how meditation has helped him live with more compassion and fulfillment.